NIT-Administrative-Systems/dynamic-forms/docs/index.md

 - **Forms** are shown when you render a form definition.
 The form can be read-write or read-only (to display a submitted form).
 Forms produce submissions in the form of key:value JSON documents.

 ## Supported Features
 Formiojs offers a lot of functionality.
-Dynamic Forms for Laravel has implemented a limited subset of all its available features.
+Dynamic Forms for Laravel has implemented a limited subset of all its available features, including JSON Logic support for complex conditions to show/hide fields, calculate values, and validate data.

 Most of the decisions not to include something were driven by what would give us a good minimum viable product.
 If there are missing features that you would like to see, please feel free to submit an issue to discuss including it.